Cooperative quantum tunneling of the magnetization in Fe-doped Li$_3$N: Discussion

-So far, the data was described in the framework of non-interacting spins.
+In all previous publications, quantum tunneling in \lifen~had been described in the framework of non-interacting spins.
 However, a finite coupling (by dipolar or exchange interactions) between the spins is necessary for SSCR to emerge and suitable Hamiltonians have been set up and diagonalized for SMMs (see for example \cite{Wernsdorfer2002a}).
-Here we focus on the experimental findings and refrain from an elaborate theoretical analysis for the following reasons: \\a) significant mixing of the eigenstates of the free ion is expected.
-Even in the simplest picture, the crystal electric field mixes $\vert \pm 7/2 \rangle$ and $\vert \pm 5/2 \rangle$ states in the hexagonal symmetry of the Fe atom\,\cite{Segal1970}. \\b) There is significant mixing between Fe $3d$ and $4s$ states\,\cite{Novak2002, Huzan2023} \\c) In contrast to most of the SMMs, the zero-field splitting of \lifen~cannot be described by a uniaxial anisotropy constant that contributes with $-D S_z^2$ to the Hamiltonian.
-Instead, a more complex energy level scheme is present\,\cite{Xu2017}. \\d) The simultaneous presence of a large crystal electric field and an unquenched oribtal moment\,\cite{Jesche2014b} Those characteristic properties of \lifen~make it - in the authors opinion - impossible to take advantage of established schemes to find and diagonalize an effective Hamiltonian.
+Applying those established models to \lifen~is complicated by the following issues: \\a) significant mixing of the eigenstates of the free ion is expected.
+Even in the simplest picture, the crystal electric field mixes $\vert \pm 7/2 \rangle$ and $\vert \pm 5/2 \rangle$ states in the hexagonal symmetry of the Fe atom\,\cite{Segal1970}. \\b) There is significant mixing between Fe $3d$ and $4s$ states\,\cite{Novak2002, Huzan2024} \\c) In contrast to most of the SMMs, the zero-field splitting of \lifen~cannot be described by a uniaxial anisotropy constant that contributes with $-D S_z^2$ to the Hamiltonian.
+Instead, a more complex energy level scheme is present\,\cite{Xu2017}. \\d) The simultaneous presence of a large crystal electric field and an unquenched orbital moment\,\cite{Jesche2014b}.
+Those characteristic properties of \lifen~make it - in the authors opinion - impossible to take advantage of established schemes to find and diagonalize an effective Hamiltonian.

-Nevertheless, a preliminary analysis suggests that the major difficulty of SSCR in such a single-ion picture, that is a negligible occupation of energy levels more than 22\,meV above the ground state at $T = 2$\,K, is resolved in a more rigorous treatment.
+For these reasons, the focus of this paper will be on the experimental results.
+Nevertheless, a preliminary analysis suggests that the major difficulty of SSCR in such a single-ion picture, that is a negligible occupation of energy levels more than 22\,meV above the ground state at $T = 2$\,K, is resolved in a more rigorous treatment, which could include the possible presence of phonon superradiance\,\cite{chudnovsky_superradiance_2002, chudnovsky_phonon_2004}.

 SSCR effects similar to the ones presented here were observed in SMMs, for example in complexes containing clusters of Mn\, \cite{Wernsdorfer2002a,Wernsdorfer2005,Wernsdorfer2004b,Milios2006}, Ni\,\cite{YangEn2006,Hameury2013}, or Fe ions\,\cite{Vergnani2012,Compain2009,Cornia2019}.
 Furthermore, the effect was demonstrated in single crystals of LiYF$_4$ doped with Ho ions\,\cite{Giraud2001,Giraud2003b,Barbara2004}.
 Typically in those reports, the vast majority of steps in $M(H)$ is attributed to resonant tunneling of isolated spins and SSCR transitions present smaller, additional anomalies.
 In stark contrast, there is only one single-ion transition in \lifen~but several associated with SSCR.
 The reason is the significantly larger anisotropy energy of the title compound that causes the (avoided) level crossing to appear only at large applied fields of several tens of Tesla.
 An experimental verification seems challenging since the relaxation is slow compared to the pulses at high-magnetic-field facilities\,\cite{Fix2018b,Fix2018c}.
 Accordingly, the SSCR transitions in \lifen~are more pronounced since, besides the zero-field transition, they provide the only spin-reversal mechanism for $\mu_0H < 10$\,T.